-Evaluation of Ability to Maintain Current Level of Operations In connection with preparing the condensed consolidated financial statements for the first quarter of Fiscal 2020, management evaluated whether there were conditions and events, considered in the aggregate, that raised substantial doubt about our ability to meet our obligations as they became due for the next twelve months from the date of issuance of our first quarter of Fiscal 2020 interim condensed consolidated financial statements.
-Management assessed that there were such conditions and events, including a history of recurring operating losses, negative cash flows from operating activities, the continued negative impact by the volatility of the global oil and gas markets, a strong U.S. dollar in certain markets making our products more expensive in such markets and ongoing global geopolitical tensions.
-We incurred a net loss of \$5.6 million and used cash in operating activities of \$5.2 million for the first quarter of Fiscal 2020.
-The Company's working capital requirements during the first quarter of Fiscal 2020 were in line with management's expectations, which included higher inventory and accounts payable payments, offset by lower accounts receivable due to lower revenue in the first quarter of Fiscal 2020.
-Our net loss expanded during the first quarter of Fiscal 2020 primarily because of higher interest expense, lower revenue, and an increase in our SG&A expenses, which was primarily due to higher marketing costs because of additional funding from the DSS program.
-As of June 30, 2019, we had cash and cash equivalents of \$24.6 million, and outstanding debt of \$30.0 million.
+Evaluation of Ability to Maintain Current Level of Operations In connection with preparing the condensed consolidated financial statements for the three months ended June 30, 2020, management evaluated whether there were conditions and events, considered in the aggregate, that raised substantial doubt about the Company's ability to meet its obligations as they became due for the next twelve months from the date of issuance of its first quarter of Fiscal 2021 interim condensed consolidated financial statements.
+Management assessed that there were such conditions and events, including a history of recurring operating losses, negative cash flows from operating activities, the continued impact of the COVID-19 pandemic, volatility of the global oil and gas markets, a strong U.S. dollar in certain markets making its products more expensive in such markets and ongoing global geopolitical tensions.
+The Company's working capital requirements during the three months ended June 30, 2020 were in-line with management's expectations, which included reductions in accounts receivable, inventory, and accounts payable primarily due to the Company managing to lower revenue levels.
+The Company's net loss improved during the three months ended June 30,

+2020 compared to the same period the previous year primarily because of lower overhead and operating expenses from our COVID-19 Business Continuity Plan.
+As of June 30, 2020, we had cash and cash equivalents of \$16.2 million, and outstanding debt of \$32.0 million.